 If these feelings resonate with you, you’re not alone.
 You might be wondering: How can I start thinking differently about fundraising?

-Mistaken Mindsets
+Mistaken mindsets

 Whether raising major gifts from individual donors, partnering with local businesses and corporate giving programs, or writing grant proposals to foundations, many social innovators share a few “mistaken mindsets” about nonprofit fundraising.